akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 35 – The Road from Berkhamsted

-Godfrey had been at his mother's side for three days, at the manor of Berkhamsted, a day's ride from Westminster.
+Godfrey had been at his mother’s side for three days, at the manor of Berkhamsted, a day’s ride from Westminster.
 The change of air was meant to do her good – and to do him good as well, away from the whispers of the court.

 But he could not stop thinking about Beatrice.

-He was standing by the window, watching the servants stack firewood, when a messenger rode into the courtyard – mud-spattered, breathless, wearing the Queen's livery.
+He was standing by the window, watching the servants stack firewood, when a messenger rode into the courtyard – mud-spattered, breathless, wearing the Queen’s livery.

 "My lord."
 The man bowed and handed him a folded parchment.
 "From the Queen."

 Godfrey broke the seal.
-Matilda's handwriting was sharp, urgent:
+Matilda’s handwriting was sharp, urgent:

 *"Harold of Stanwey has collapsed.
 Beatrice rides there now with two guards.
 Join her without delay."*

-Godfrey's blood went cold.
+Godfrey’s blood went cold.

 His mother appeared in the doorway.
 "What is it?"